 If you enjoy the seasonal flowers that bloom in your garden or fields or have sentimental flowers from a bouquet, preserve them for year-round enjoyment.
 Use a product to remove the moisture from the petals.
-For the finishing touch, seal the petals so they won't reabsorb moisture, which causes wrinkles and rot.
+For the finishing touch, seal the petals with a dried flower preserving spray so they won't reabsorb moisture, which causes wrinkles and rot.
 Several sealants are available to help preserve everlasting, floral keepsakes for your decor or paper crafts.

 Things You'll Need